RRemelgado/firemap/README.md

 ### Description
 <p align="justify">
-TAlgorithm to characterize global fire regimes using fire occurence data from Google Earth Engine.
+Algorithm to characterize global fire regimes using fire occurence data from Google Earth Engine.
 Given a list of years, the algorithm will derive annual, global maps of fire occurrences, depicting per-pixel counts of months with active fires.
 These are then translated into multi-temporal metrics that characterize the recurrence of fires:
 </p>

 <br>